 How to Declare your Candidacy

 The UBC Associate Certificate in Change Management consists of three required courses and one elective course.
-Before or after taking your first course, you are required to submit a program declaration form along with a non-refundable fee of $200.
-Visa or MasterCard is accepted.
+Before or after taking your first course, you are required to submit a program declaration form.

 What is needed to Graduate